Software Piracy FAQ's – Copyright Infringement - Piracy Defenses! Call us for a free consultation if you received a letter, summons or subpoena!

 What are “cracks” and “torrents”?

-This refers to illegally accessing software via the use of tools that allow a user to circumvent access control technology.
+This refers to illegally accessing the software via the use of tools that allow a user to circumvent access control technology.

 Many companies rely on software piracy to help them with their profits (which many times are going SOUTH).